 Bossa Brazilian Bistro a small restaurant and bar in Adams Morgan that bills itself as a Caipirinha and mojito bar and art gallery.
 They have live music in the front window most days and salsa on Friday and Saturday.
 They open at 5:30 every day but Monday and are open to 2 during the week and to 3 on Fridays and Saturdays.
 They are located at 2463 18th Street in Northwest DC.
 202-667-0088.

-Capital Turnaournd is a new venue in Southeast DC.
+Capital Turnaournd is a relatively new venue in Southeast DC run by Union Stage Presents.
 It is apparently a work in progress, but the music hall is rather large and is set up for seated shows, The seating is fairly comfortable, has plenty of leg room, and there is a fair slant to the floor so sight lines are fairly good.
 Seating on the sides, however faces the middle of the room and not forward to the stage, which is crick in the neck territory for sure.
 As far as other creature comforts there is lots of space to lounge, but no food and the selection at the bar is dismal.
 They literally had nothing I was willing to drink.
 Also, the one time I went there, their web site said doors were at 6:30 when they had moved them to 7:30.
 I showed up not long after the announced open because I like to have time to check out a new venue before the show.
 People who got tickets early apparently got notice of the changeby email, but I bought mine four days before the show and the email had only a start time.
 So I looked at the web site, went down to check the place out and got turned away by rather rude staff.
 That is incompetence of the worst kind and I will be avoiding them until I have some indication that they have learned to do better.
 Worst yet, at some point the people who run this have extended their influence over not only Jammin' Java, Miracle Theater and this venue, but also Songbyrd, Howard Theatre, and Union Stage, and now I want to avoid all of them.
 If you decide to go to them, all I can say is to do everything you can to wring correct information out of them.
 Myself, I think it is crappy and can't be bothered to have to interrogate people to see if the information on their web site is accurate before buying a ticket or going to the show.
 Rather than repeat experiences like that I will avoid them.
 Capital Turnaround is located at 770 M Street in Southeast DC.

 Carter Barron Amphitheater is a U.S. Park Service facility in Rock Creek Park.
 It is an outdoor facility that has seating for about 4,200 and some picnic areas inside.
 They have been closed for years while decisions are made about how to address severe structural problems with the amphitheater.
 Despite the picnic areas they do not allow cans, bottles, hard coolers or picnic baskets.
 They also do not allow photography, recording devices or pets.
 The box office is open from noon to 9pm on event days only.
 The address is 4850 Colorado Avenue (near 16th).
 The concert line is 202-426-0486.
 For park information call 202-895-6000.